Zero-Shot Neural Architecture Search with Weighted Response Correlation: Methodology

 \subsection{Generalizability}

-The \emph{generalizability} refers to the generalization performance of neural architectures after training via gradient descent, which is equally important as expressivity.
+The \emph{generalizability} refers to the ability to perform well on unseen data after being trained via gradient descent, which is equally important as expressivity.
 Intuitively, it is believed that gradients that exhibit greater linear dependence facilitate convergence \cite{TFGB} because when gradients are more linearly dependent, they point in similar directions, potentially leading to a more straightforward descent towards a minimum in the loss landscape.
 However, if the gradients are consistently aligned across different inputs, this could potentially lead to issues such as poor generalization or convergence to suboptimal minima.
 In essence, independent gradient directions might encourage to exploration of a broader range of solutions during training, thus enhancing its generalizability.
 Similarly, we also propose utilizing the correlation coefficient of gradients (correlation of gradients, GCor) across different inputs for evaluating the generalizability of neural architectures.
 By collecting the $i$-th flattened gradients $\bm{g}^n_i$ of the $n$-th sample by backward propagation, we compute the correlation coefficient matrices $\bm{\Sigma}^G_i$ for gradients $\bm{G}_i=(\bm{g}_i^1, \bm{g}_i^2, \cdots, \bm{g}_i^N)^\top$.
 The main-diagonal elements of the correlation coefficient matrix $\bm{\Sigma}^G_i$ are always 1.
 Based on the above conclusion, networks with better generalizability have a lower correlation of the gradients across different inputs, i.e., smaller non-main-diagonal elements in the correlation coefficient matrix $\bm{\Sigma}^G_i$.